Senior aircraftman technician

-Senior aircraftman technician (SAC Tech or formerly SAC(T)) is a rank in the Royal Air Force, ranking between senior aircraftman and corporal and having a NATO rank code of OR-2.
-SAC Technicians are not NCOs and cannot administratively discipline other personnel.
+Air specialist (class 1) technician (AS1(T)), formerly senior aircraftman technician (SAC Tech or SAC(T)) until July 2022, is a rank in the Royal Air Force, ranking between senior aircraftman and corporal and having a NATO rank code of OR-2.
+Air specialist technicians are not NCOs and can not administratively discipline other personnel.

-The rank, which is self-supervisory, was introduced in 2000 to replace junior technician (although junior technicians promoted before this date retain their rank).
+The rank, which is self-supervisory, was introduced in 2000 to replace junior technician (although junior technicians promoted before this date retained their rank).
 The rank badge is a three-bladed propeller inside a circle.
-The rank was renamed air specialist (class 1) technician (AS1(T)) in the Royal Air Force in July 2022.

 From March 2005, SACs in technical trades who had attained the Operational Performance Standard were promoted to SAC technician.
-This rank was introduced to distinguish airmen who have finished trade specific training, though they still require supervision from a corporal or senior NCO.
+This rank was introduced to distinguish airmen who had finished trade specific training, although they still required supervision from a corporal or senior NCO.

 Previous use of insignia

 The insignia of a 3- or 4-bladed propeller surrounded by a circle was originally used after World War II to identify trade apprentices.
 It fell out of use after a very short period in service.